-- 4.2 The PRA's rules in Fitness and Propriety state that when deciding whether a person is fit and proper, a firm must be satisfied that the person has appropriate qualifications, training, competence and personal characteristics needed to perform their function effectively and in accordance with any relevant requirements, and to enable sound and prudent management of the firm. - 4.3 Section 61(2) of FSMA provides that the PRA may have regard to these rules (among other things) when determining an application for approval to perform an SMF. - 4.4 In assessing whether an individual is fit and proper to perform an SMF, including whether the person complies with the rules referred to above, the PRA will have regard to the person's: - honesty, integrity and reputation; - competence and capability; and - financial soundness. - 4.5 Firms should also have regard to the factors above when they are assessing whether an individual is fit and proper to perform an SMF or certification function specified by the PRA. - 4.6 The PRA will also have regard to the European Banking Authority's Guidelines on the assessment of the suitability of members of the management body and key function holders
+4.2 The PRA's rules in Fitness and Propriety state that when deciding whether a person is fit and proper, a firm must be satisfied that the person has appropriate qualifications, training, competence and personal characteristics needed to perform their function effectively and in accordance with any relevant requirements, and to enable sound and prudent management of the firm.

+4.3 Section 61(2) of FSMA provides that the PRA may have regard to these rules (among other things) when determining an application for approval to perform an SMF.

+4.4 In assessing whether an individual is fit and proper to perform an SMF, including whether the person complies with the rules referred to above, the PRA will have regard to the person's:

+- honesty, integrity and reputation;

+- competence and capability; and

+- financial soundness.

+4.5 Firms should also have regard to the factors above when they are assessing whether an individual is fit and proper to perform an SMF or certification function specified by the PRA.

-(the EBA Suitability Guidelines) and in particular to the Assessment Criteria set out in Title II, Chapter IV of those Guidelines.
+4.6 The PRA will also have regard to the joint European Securities and Markets Authority and European Banking Authority's Guidelines on the assessment of the suitability of members of the management body and key function holders (the EBA Suitability Guidelines) and in particular to the Assessment Criteria set out in Title III of those Guidelines.

+&lt;sup>29 The Guidelines (EBA/GL/2017/12) are available at:

+https://eba.europa.eu/sites/default/documents/files/documents/10180/1972984/43592777-a543-4a42-8d39-530dd4401832/Joint%20ESMA%20and%20EBA%20Guidelines%20on%20the%20assessment%20of%20suitability%20of%20members %20of%20the%20management%20body%20and%20key%20function%20holders%20%28EBA-GL-2017-12%29.pdf?retry=1.

-- 4.7 In complying with the rules in the Fitness and Propriety Part of the Rulebook, firms should also have regard to the EBA Suitability Guidelines as appropriate in determining a person's honesty, integrity and reputation, the PRA will have regard to all relevant matters which may have arisen either in the United Kingdom or elsewhere.
-The PRA will consider whether a matter is relevant to the requirements and standards of the regulatory system. - 4.8 For example, conviction for a criminal offence will not automatically mean an application will be rejected.
-The PRA will treat each candidate's application on a case-by-case basis, having regard to a range of factors which may include, but are not limited to: - the seriousness of, and circumstances surrounding, the offence; - the explanation offered by the convicted person; - the relevance of the offence to the proposed role; - the passage of time since the offence was committed; and - evidence of the individual's rehabilitation. - 4.9 When determining a person's financial soundness the PRA will not normally require a candidate for an SMF to supply a statement of assets or liabilities.
-The PRA would not expect a person being of limited financial means to, in itself, affect their suitability to perform a certification function or an SMF. - 4.10 The PRA would expect a firm to take a similar approach to that set out above when assessing whether a person is fit and proper for an SMF or a certification function.
+4.7 In complying with the rules in the Fitness and Propriety Part of the Rulebook, firms should also have regard to the EBA Suitability Guidelines as appropriate in determining a person's honesty, integrity and reputation, the PRA will have regard to all relevant matters which may have arisen either in the United Kingdom or elsewhere.
+The PRA will consider whether a matter is relevant to the requirements and standards of the regulatory system.
+The PRA will, in particular, assess the continuing fitness and propriety of individuals (including notified NEDs) where it has reasonable grounds to suspect that money laundering or terrorist financing has been committed or attempted, or there is increased risk thereof in connection with a firm.

+4.8 For example, conviction for a criminal offence will not automatically mean an application will be rejected.
+The PRA will treat each candidate's application on a case-by-case basis, having regard to a range of factors which may include, but are not limited to:

+- the seriousness of, and circumstances surrounding, the offence; - the explanation offered by the convicted person; - the relevance of the offence to the proposed role; - the passage of time since the offence was committed; and - evidence of the individual's rehabilitation.

+4.9 When determining a person's financial soundness the PRA will not normally require a candidate for an SMF to supply a statement of assets or liabilities.
+The PRA would not expect a person being of limited financial means to, in itself, affect their suitability to perform a certification function or an SMF.

+4.10 The PRA would expect a firm to take a similar approach to that set out above when assessing whether a person is fit and proper for an SMF or a certification function.